Transparency Disclosure — We may receive a referral fee for products purchased through the links on our site…Read More.

 4. Weight Loss

-Sleeping in a cold room can help you with your weight loss goals.
-Again, when your room is set to an optimal, cooler temperature, the melatonin your body produces will cause your body to store “beige fat,” which contrary to the name, helps you burn calories instead of storing them.
+Who thought you could lose weight when sleeping?
+Well, it turns out sleeping in a cold room may help you reach your weight loss goals.
+Again, when your room is set to an optimal, cooler temperature, the melatonin your body produces causes it to store “brown fat”4, which contrary to the name, helps you burn calories instead of storing them.

 Learn more about the connection between sleep and weight loss.